vIWG Wastegate Actuator Suit BMW N20 Engines – 6inHg

 What's a vacuum actuator?

 n basic terms, traditional pneumatic actuators for wastegate control are boost-based, meaning they use a positive pressure to overcome a built-in/pre-fitted mechanical spring which then 'actuates' and opens a wastegate flap on the turbocharger so that exhaust gas can bypass the turbo & boost can be modulated.
-As the turbocharger creates more boost, the actuator has more potential force with which to overcome the spring pressure & open the wastegate flap.
-With Vacuum-Based Actuators, however, the reference signal is a vacuum (negative pressure) instead of boost (positive pressure).
-This vacuum is generally sourced from a vacuum pump fitted to the engine (Either a mechanically driven, or electronic).
-The vacuum, unlike boost-based systems, is consistent and does not change based on the boost pressure, RPM's or power the engine is producing.
+As the turbocharger creates more boost, the actuator has more potential force to overcome the spring pressure & open the wastegate flap.
+With Vacuum-Based Actuators, however, the reference signal is a vacuum (negative pressure) instead of a boost (positive pressure).
+This vacuum is generally sourced from a vacuum pump fitted to the engine (Either mechanically driven or electronic).
+The vacuum, unlike boost-based systems, is consistent and does not change based on the boost pressure, RPM or power the engine is producing.
 Due to this boost control strategy is very different from a boost-based system.

 Why would I upgrade my vacuum actuator?

 The simple answer is leverage.
 We have created bolt-on upgrades for various vehicles fitted with vacuum actuators from the factory.
 When tuned, the forces can be greater, and higher boost levels can be harder to achieve.
 The additional boost cannot hold the boost like a boost-based system, and the tuning window is limited.
 By utilizing the improved working area & revised springs selection of a Turbosmart Vacuum vIWG you can expect to increase boost pressures to new, higher levels than your factory actuator.